codeclimate/codeclimate/README.md

   within the CLI.
 Useful for engine developers and maintainers.
 * `engines:install`
-  Compares the list of engines in your `.codeclimate.yml` file to those that are currently installed, then installs any missing engines.
+  Compares the list of engines in your `.codeclimate.yml` file to those that are currently installed, then installs any missing engines and checks for new images available for existing engines.
 * `engines:list`
   Lists all available engines in the
   [Code Climate Docker Hub](https://hub.docker.com/u/codeclimate/)